nickjj/orats/README.md

 ##### What is `--skip-galaxy`?

-By default the new command will generate ansible related files for you so that you can manage this app's "inventory".
+By default the project command will generate ansible related files for you so that you can manage this app's "inventory".
 It also automatically downloads the ansible roles from the [ansible galaxy](https://galaxy.ansible.com/).

 This was done to ensure each app you create has the correct ansible role version to go with it.
 However, if you installed ansible through apt or somewhere outside of your home directory then you will get permissions errors when it tries to download the roles.